global

 14. Chargebacks

-If you initiate a chargeback, clawback, or ACH return outside the Nickel platform for a payment already transmitted to the Recipient, you assign to Nickel any claims against the Recipient associated with such action.
-Nickel may contact your Recipient directly to request reimbursement.
-If Nickel receives a chargeback, clawback or ACH return, you as Recipient authorize Nickel to debit your payment method for the amount plus associated fees or withhold from future distributions.
-Access to the Services may be suspended or limited pending resolution.
+In the event that you as Payor initiate a chargeback, clawback, or ACH return outside of the Nickel platform for a payment that has already been transmitted to the Recipient, you agree to assign to Nickel any claims against your Recipient associated with such chargeback, clawback or ACH return.
+You further agree that we may contact your Recipient directly to request reimbursement for any payment that has been transmitted to the Recipient and for which you have initiated a chargeback, clawback, or ACH return.
+In the event that Nickel receives a chargeback, clawback or ACH return from a Payor, you as Recipient authorize Nickel to debit your Payment Method on file for the amount of the chargeback, clawback or ACH return plus any associated fees or to withhold funds from future distributions.
+You acknowledge and agree that your Account and access to the Services, including the ability to make payments, may be suspended or limited pending resolution of the chargeback, clawback or ACH return process resolution.

 15. Stop Payment Requests and Refunds